ManicMiners/docs/README.md

 Two other sections indirectly work with the script section.
 - `objectives` may refer to variables defined in the script section
 - `blocks` may call EventChains in the script section or EventChains may be defined in blocks for scripts to call.
+Blocks may also execute a single event.

 Scripts have **three main components:**